 Legislation that excludes or is plainly limited to certain classes of persons or relationships is not a kind of discrimination that can be challenged under the EO Act.
 On the other hand, if, for example, a child care centre were to refuse to provide a service to an unmarried individual or persons in a domestic relationship, the EO Act may be of assistance.

-Firstly, they bring de facto (redefined to include same-sex couples) property matters within the jurisdiction of the Family Court.
+First, they bring de facto (redefined to include same-sex couples) property matters within the jurisdiction of the Family Court.
 Couples who separated prior to 2 March 2009 can opt into the Family Court jurisdiction by consent.
-Amongst other advantages, this now enables same-sex and heterosexual de facto couples to benefit from the superannuation splitting provisions of the FLA and to have the care and control of a child of the relationship taken into account in property settlements and maintenance (ss.60 EA, 60HA, 60H(1), 90RB & 90SF of the FLA).
+Among other advantages, this now enables same-sex and heterosexual de facto couples to benefit from the superannuation splitting provisions of the FLA and to have the care and control of a child of the relationship taken into account in property settlements and maintenance (ss 60 EA, 60HA, 60H(1), 90RB, 90SF FLA).

-Secondly, the amended FLA now conclusively presumes that the non-birth mother ("the intended parent") of a child born through artificial conception procedures is the parent of the child (s.60H(1)).
+Second, the amended FLA now conclusively presumes that the non-birth mother (“the intended parent”) of a child born through artificial conception procedures is the parent of the child (s 60H(1)).
+In relation to surrogacy, if a court has made a substituted parentage order, then the child is the child of the parents named in that order (s 60HB(1)).

 There is no legal barrier to adults choosing to have the same surname, regardless of whether they are in any type of relationship.
 Doing so has no legal effect on the status of the relationship but it may remove a lot of practical difficulties, particularly for de facto couples, in such matters as hospital benefits, making contracts, obtaining a loan, etc., simply because there is likely to be less explaining to do.
 This may be done by applying to:

-The surname of children of a de facto relationship is also discussed in Chapter 5*6 Changing Your Name.
+The surname of children of a de facto relationship is also discussed in Chapter 5.6: Changing Your Name.
 Note, however, that one parent cannot change the legal first name or surname of a child without either the agreement of the other parent or a court order.
-See: "Registering children conceived with reproductive assistance", below, for information on registration of children born to same-sex parents.
+See “Registering children conceived with reproductive assistance and through surrogacy arrangements”, below, for information on registration of children born to same-sex parents.